Seanforfun/Seanforfun.github.io/_posts/2019-03-21-LeetCode By Tag.md

 * [79.
 Word Search](https://github.com/Seanforfun/Algorithm-and-Leetcode/blob/master/leetcode/79.%20Word%20Search.md)
 * [90.
 Subsets II](https://github.com/Seanforfun/Algorithm-and-Leetcode/blob/master/leetcode/90.%20Subsets%20II.md)
 * [216.
 Combination Sum III](https://github.com/Seanforfun/Algorithm-and-Leetcode/blob/master/leetcode/216.%20Combination%20Sum%20III.md)
-* Conclusion: We can speed up the recursion using an index and if we want all elements used once, we need to sort first and in the for loop, we need to remove duplicate values.
+* We can speed up the recursion using an index and if we want all elements used once, we need to sort first and in the for loop, we need to remove duplicate values.

 #### Permutation
 * [46.
 Permutations](https://github.com/Seanforfun/Algorithm-and-Leetcode/blob/master/leetcode/46.%20Permutations.md)